RalphBacon/208-Arduino-IDE-Web-Radio-using-a-Task/README.md

-# 208-Arduino-IDE-Web-Radio-using-a-Task
+# 208 Arduino IDE Web Radio using a Task
-I ported the **PlatformIO** version of this project to the **Arduino ID**E and introduced a playback dedicated task too.
+I ported the updated **PlatformIO** version of this project to the **Arduino ID**E and introduced a playback dedicated task too.

 ### Video: https://